Take your pick of Sydney’s best outdoor cinemas.

-American Express Openair Cinemas, Cadigal Green, Sydney University
+American Express Openair Cinemas, Pyrmont and the Inner-West

-Openair Cinema’s are coming to ten cities across Australia and New Zealand, including, of course, the glorious city of Sydney.
-Set in Cadigal Green at Sydney University, this cinema experience promises to be more than just a movie and popcorn affair.
+Openair Cinemas are coming to ten cities across Australia and New Zealand, including, of course, the glorious city of Sydney.
+Setting up in both Pyrmont and Cadigal Green at Sydney University, this cinema experience promises to be more than just a movie and popcorn affair.
 Taking advantage of the summer vibes, Openair Cinemas will be pumping out live music in addition to the popular flicks.
-From Christmas classics like Love Actually and Elf to the latest releases, Openair Cinemas will be fun for families and adults as well as film fanatics.
+From classics like Dirty Dancing and The Notebook to the latest releases, Openair Cinemas will be fun for families and adults as well as film fanatics.

 Flickerfest, Bondi Beach